How To Be A Good Director. Tips & Advice.

 Other departments have their own heads making decisions that they will clear with you when appropriate, but if no one directs the talent, then performances could be all over the spectrum from take to take.

-Don’t leave it up to actors to guess what you want, work with them to shape the performance.
+Please don’t let the actors guess what you want; work with them to shape the performance.

 Give Clear Direction

-When discussing what approach you want your actors to take regarding their characters and performance, try and keep it as clear and concise as possible.
+When discussing what approach your actors should take regarding their characters and performance, keep it as clear and concise as possible.

 Philosophical discussions involving moral outlook and character biographies should be discussed in pre-production before you get to set.
 Did Character A betray Character B when they were stuck behind enemy lines ten years ago, resulting in Character B’s nihilistic outlook on life?
 Discuss it in pre-pro.

 Keeping it as clear as possible helps actors narrow their performance to the correct beats you’re looking for.
-Try to give them one change at a time, one thing to try differently, in the next take.
+In the next take, try to give them one change at a time, one thing to try differently.
 Don’t get carried away in your role.

 Giving actors a research paper of direction is overwhelming.
-How can they possibly take it all into account at once for the next take?
-They’d have nothing but bullet-points flying through their heads, losing the thread altogether.
+How can they take it all into account for the next take?
+They’d have nothing but bullet points flying through their heads, losing the thread altogether.

 This goes hand in hand with step three: